 It was too late.
 The pickup rested on the frame with his back tires hanging off in a sharp ditch.
 When he put the pickup in drive, the rear wheels spun freely, and he didn’t have four-wheel-drive.
 Finally, he put it in park and stepped out to survey the situation.

 Yep, he was stuck.
-He reached in the bed of the truck for his shovel, but he had taken it out after irrigating season.
+He reached in the bed of the truck for his shovel, but then remembered he had taken it out after irrigating season.
 There was nothing to dig himself out with.
 He looked back up the road toward the intersection where he’d turned off of the gravel but it was about three-quarters of a mile back and around the bend of the valley.
 He couldn’t see it and no one would be able to see him, and no one would drive down this road anytime soon.

 He leaned into the pickup and grabbed his cell phone from the dash.
 He cringed at the idea of calling Will or Jonathan to tell them that he’d gotten stuck, but when he turned the screen on, he saw that there was no reception to call anyway.
 It was blocked by the hills.